Republican National Convention Kicks Offs Tonight in Charlotte with Theme 'Land of Promise'

 Among the speakers scheduled to appear during the rest of the week include, first lady Melania Trump, Secretary of State Mike Pompeo, Kentucky Sen. Rand Paul, Vice President Mike Pence, Sen. Marsha Blackburn, Texas Rep. Dan Crenshaw, Secretary of Housing and Urban Development Ben Carson, Senate Majority Leader Mitch McConnell, and House Republican Leader Kevin McCarthy.

-Evangelist Franklin Graham will speak on Thursday following former New York City mayor Rudy Giuliani.
+Evangelist Franklin Graham is scheduled to pray on Thursday following former New York City mayor Rudy Giuliani.
 Graham, 68, is the president and CEO of the Billy Graham Evangelistic Association and Samaritan's Purse.

 After Democrats pointedly included Republicans during their convention, Republicans have one Democrat slated to speak Monday: Vernon Jones, a Democratic former state lawmaker from Georgia who resigned from office in April after breaking with his party and endorsing Trump.